kiedtl/website/src/content/blog/make.md

 using [just](https://github.com/casey/just) or just plain old POSIX shell scripts.

-Here's what a good makefile looks like:
+Here's what a good makefile looks like: <br>

 ```
 NAME	= program_name